technion/messagesodium/README.md

 This gem brings an alternative backend to CookieStore.

+# Use

+Just insert this gem into your Gemfile like any other:

+    gem 'messagesodium'

+And run your usual bundle installation.
+Any existing sessions will be invalidated, much like if you changed your secret key.
+You can test it is active by looking at any session cookie.
+The absence of the "--" delimeter will confirm you are using this gem.

 # Demonstration

 [This gist](https://gist.github.com/technion/5cb2c6fbc570f6c1bc66e30bfb072cdf) shows a few interesting benchmarks, which we can refer to when describing what this gem offers.